Activity theory (aging)

-Activity theory reflects the functionalist perspective that the equilibrium that an individual develops in middle age should be maintained in later years.
+Activity theory reflects the functionalist perspective that argues the equilibrium an individual develops in middle age should be maintained in later years.
 The theory predicts that older adults that face role loss will substitute former roles with other alternatives.

 The activity theory is one of three major psychosocial theories which describe how people develop in old age.
 The other two psychosocial theories are the disengagement theory, with which the activity comes to odds, and the continuity theory which modifies and elaborates upon the activity theory.

 Though in recent years the acceptance activity theory has diminished, it is still used as a standard to compare observed activity and life satisfaction patterns.